It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The German TV series Der Tatortreiniger rarely has more than two characters (counting the protagonist) per episode.
 Any other ones would usually be void of any lines or impact.

-- Doctor Who did this way back in 1964 with a slightly surreal two-part serial "The Edge of Destruction".
+- Way back in 1964 there's the slightly surreal two-part serial "The Edge of Destruction".

 - When an episode was cut from the previous story and "The Mind Robber" was expanded from four to five episodes, its first episode became this.
 There was no budget (even by Doctor Who's notoriously low standards) for additional cast, props, costumes or even sets.
 The only resources available was the standing TARDIS control room set, the 3 leads, the robots that would appear later on in the story and a large empty stage painted white.
 Surprisingly it worked.